 - Education was supervised

-- Re-birth of nation was given prime importance
+- Re-birth of the nation was given prime importance

 - Young minds were being controlled